 Poverty limits people’s choices: where to go, what to do and who to meet.

-Lack of money prevents people from engaging with the community at large.
+A lack of money prevents people from engaging with the community at large.
 It disengages the individual from affirming social environments and wider activities.
-Cut off from doing many of the things that others do it’s not hard to see how/where/why isolation sets in.
+Cut off from doing many of the things in places where others freely participate it’s not hard to see how/where/why isolation sets in.

 A big part of the Storehouse Belfast experience is based on the environment and space.
 They consider the whole ‘customer journey’ right from referral to arrival.
 Nothing is left to chance.
 They know that first impressions matter.
 And so, when people first arrive and ‘read’ this space they want them to feel that it is a place where they fit in.